dimchat/sdk-objc/README.md

 @end
 ```

-MetaCommand or ProfileCommand with only ID means querying, and the CPUs will catch and process all the response automatically.
+MetaCommand or DocumentCommand with only ID means querying, and the CPUs will catch and process all the response automatically.

 ## Command Processing Units